Why consider company formation in South Korea?

 Our team shall help you to obtain business licences and permits for your newly formed company in South Korea.

-You must submit the required necessary papers to the South Korean Commercial Registry to register your dream company with specific business and regulatory needs in South Korea.
+You must submit the required Documents to the South Korean Commercial Registry to register your dream company with specific business and regulatory needs in South Korea.

 After that, the registration can be done online through the Ministry of Trade, Industry, and Energy (MOTIE) website or by going to the Local District Court or the South Korean Commercial Registry Office.
 Then, you have to pay the required fee and obtain the registration certificate.

-• Any other necessary paper required by any government agency
+- Any other Document required by any government agency

 Company Formation in South Korea by Compliance Services for Business Registration